 Tourists in Puri will have no shortage of options to satiate their thirst with the local food of Puri.
 You will be amazed to know that the famous food of Puri is prepared in temples for devotees.
 Moreover, the restaurants and local food joints in Puri serve Khaja to those with insatiable teeth.
 At the same time, the 56 types of Bhogs offered at Jagannath Temple are the real slice of Puri cuisine.
 If you are on Puri’s street food tour, taste the Oriya version of Indian Khichdi, Chungi Malai, made from the spice, fried rice, and coconut.

 Places for Shopping in Puri

-After you end your food hopping tour, join the shopping hopping excursion in Puri.
+After your food-hopping tour, join the shopping-hopping excursion in Puri.
 The best places for shopping in Puri are encircled around the temples.
 Outside the temples, vendors sell Puri souvenirs like Lord Jagannath Temple sculptures, Konark Sun Temple Chariot Wheels, and more!
 But if you want to bowl over with the authentic shopping experience in Puri, head to Raghurajpur Village, just 15 km (approx.) from Puri.
 Rajghurajpur village is one of the best places for shopping in Puri to shop Pattachitra - palm leaf etching paintings made by talented craftsmen.